REPRODUCTIVE SYSTEM OVERVIEW

 Male Reproductive System

-Like the female reproductive system, the male reproductive tract is there to ensure that there is an adequate supply of male sex hormones which promote optimal growth, regeneration and reproductive function in men.
+Like the female reproductive system, the male reproductive tract is there to ensure that there is an adequate supply of male sex hormones that promote optimal growth, regeneration, and reproductive function in men.
 It also ensures that sperm cells are produced and kept safe until they can attempt to fertilize a female egg cell.

 Primary Sex Organs